Baptism

 To have your child baptized, contact the Parish Secretary, Peg Brizendine, to schedule the baptism and sign up to learn more about the Church’s teachings regarding baptism.

-Adults who wish to be baptized into the Christian faith enter the Catholic Church through the Rite of Christian Initiation for Adults (RCIA).
-The RCIA is a process of spiritual growth and learning about Catholicism.
-Through the RCIA, you are invited to enter into a relationship with God and the Church.
-Those who go through the RCIA and wish to become Christians are baptized.
-Contact our Director of Faith Formation or our RCIA Coordinator to join RCIA.
+Adults who wish to be baptized into the Christian faith enter the Catholic Church through the Order of Christian Initiation for Adults (OCIA).
+The OCIA is a process of spiritual growth and learning about Catholicism.
+Through the OCIA, you are invited to enter into a relationship with God and the Church.
+Those who go through the OCIA and wish to become Christians are baptized.
+Contact our Director of Faith Formation or our OCIA Coordinator to join OCIA.

 Contact Us